Dhriti7/Balanced-Brackets/README.md

 isBalanced has the following parameter(s):

-s: a string of brackets
+* s: a string of brackets

-Input Format
+Input Format:-

-The first line contains a single integer , the number of strings.
+The first line contains a single integer n, the number of strings.
-Each of the next  lines contains a single string , a sequence of brackets.
+Each of the next n lines contains a single string s, a sequence of brackets.

-Constraints

-, where  is the length of the sequence.
-All chracters in the sequences ∈ { {, }, (, ), [, ] }.
-Output Format
+Output Format:-

 For each string, return YES or NO.

-Sample Input
+Sample Input:-

 3
 {[()]}
 {[(])}
 {{[[(())]]}}

-Sample Output
+Sample Output:-

 YES
 NO
 YES

-Explanation
+Explanation:-

 The string {[()]} meets both criteria for being a balanced string, so we print YES on a new line.
 The string {[(])} is not balanced because the brackets enclosed by the matched pair { and } are not balanced: [(]).